TERMS AND CONDITIONS (12th December 2020)

-16.1 To the fullest extent permissible by law, We accept no liability for any foreseeable loss in contract, tort (including negligence), for breach of statutory duty, or otherwise arising out of or in connection with the use of (or inability to use) Our Web App or the use of or reliance upon any Content (whether that Content is provided by Us or whether it is Client Data) included in Our Web App.
+16.1 To the fullest extent permissible by law, We accept no liability for any foreseeable loss in contract, tort (including negligence), for breach of statutory duty, or otherwise arising out of or in connection with the use of (or inability to use) Our Service or the use of or reliance upon any Content or User Data in Our Service.

-16.2 To the fullest extent permissible by law, We accept no liability to businesses for loss or damage that is not foreseeable.
+16.2 To the fullest extent permissible by law, We accept no liability for loss or damage that is not foreseeable.

-16.3 To the fullest extent permissible by law, We exclude all representations, warranties, and guarantees (whether express or implied) that may apply to Our Web App or any Content (including Client Data) included in Our Web App.
+16.3 To the fullest extent permissible by law, We exclude all representations, warranties, and guarantees (whether express or implied) that may apply to Our Service or any Content or User Data included in Our Service.

-16.4 If you are a business, We accept no liability for loss of profits, sales, business or revenue; loss of business opportunity, goodwill or reputation; loss of anticipated savings; business interruption; or for any indirect or consequential loss or damage.
+16.4 We accept no liability for loss of profits, sales, business or revenue; loss of business opportunity, goodwill or reputation; loss of anticipated savings; business interruption; or for any indirect or consequential loss or damage.

-16.5 We exercise all reasonable skill and care to ensure that Our Web App is free from viruses and other malware.
-Subject to sub-Clause 16.2.1, We accept no liability for any loss or damage resulting from a virus or other malware, a distributed denial of service attack, or other harmful material that may adversely affect your hardware, software, data or other material that occurs as a result of your use of Our Web App (including the downloading of any Content (including Client Data) from it) or any other website or service that We may provide a link to.
+16.5 We exercise all reasonable skill and care to ensure that Our Service is free from viruses and other malware.
+Subject to sub-Clause 16.2, We accept no liability for any loss or damage resulting from a virus or other malware, a distributed denial of service attack, or other harmful material that may adversely affect your hardware, software, data or other material that occurs as a result of your use of Our Service (including the downloading of any Content (including User Data) from it) or any other website or service that We may provide a link to.

-16.6 We neither assume nor accept responsibility or liability arising out of any disruption or non-availability of Our Web App resulting from external causes including, but not limited to, ISP equipment failure, host equipment failure, communications network failure, natural events, acts of war, or legal restrictions and censorship.
+16.6 We neither assume nor accept responsibility or liability arising out of any disruption or non-availability of Our Service resulting from external causes including, but not limited to, ISP equipment failure, host equipment failure, communications network failure, natural events, acts of war, or legal restrictions and censorship.